 A related approach requires the help of an integrative physician like me, who can administer Vitamin C as an IV drip.
 50 grams is usually very effective.
 It takes 1 1/2 to 2 hours to do this.

 Extra Vitamin D is also helpful, esp. if you have not been supplementing.
 Taking 50,000 units of D3 a day for a week is reasonable.
 While one can get toxic from excessive Vit.
 D, for toxicity to occur one must take at least 40,000 iu/day for months to reach toxic levels.

-The aforementioned Andrographis is useful only for prevention but treatment.
+The aforementioned Andrographis is useful not only for prevention but treatment.
 I advise 400 mg 2 to 3x/day (I like Paradise Herbs brand) or 2 droppersful of tincture from HerbPharm 2-3x/day (it is bitter so add to a little juice).